mdn/curriculum/README.md

 We would love to hear your feedback regarding our curriculum.
 To do so, please open an issue — [leave your feedback under General feedback or Topic coverage](https://github.com/mdn/curriculum/issues/new/choose).
 When doing so, think about the following questions:

 - Does our curriculum contain all the fundamental knowledge a front-end web developer needs?
 If not, what topics are we missing?
 We are interested in high-level concerns (for example, "this whole area is missing") as well as lower-level feedback (for example, specific CSS or JavaScript topic omissions).
-- Do you think the curriculum is helpful to its key target audiences, for example students wanting to learn front-end development, and teachers wishing to create courses on it?
+- Do you think the curriculum is helpful to its key target audiences, for example students wanting to learn front-end development and teachers wishing to create courses on it?
 If not, why not?